tyuXX/grimmsmod/README.md

 Even if this mod is made using mcreator it doesn't mean it's a bad mod, please give it a try.

 Modrinth link https://modrinth.com/mod/gsm
+Wiki, just click the wiki page on this github repo.